de-bkg/geo.okapi/README.md

 *okapi.no.libs.min.css*

 ### External Libraries
-If you use the Geo.OKAPI builds without external libraries, you need to include the following in your web site before including the Geo.OKAPI JavaScript and CSS files:
+If you use the geo.okapi builds without external libraries, you need to include the following in your web site before including the geo.okapi JavaScript and CSS files:

 - OpenLayers 4.6.5<br>
 Links:<br>